defenseunicorns-partnerships/wfapi/chart/docs/values-properties-wfapi-properties-env-properties-argo__token.md

 values.yaml#/properties/wfapi/properties/env/properties/Argo__Token
 ```

 Optional Argo API token.
-Not necessary in most cases as the app will fetch the token that is mounted to the filesystem
+Not necessary in most cases as the app will fetch the token that is mounted to the filesystem.
+Leave as an empty string.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                           |
 | :------------------ | :--------- | :------------- | :---------------------- | :---------------- | :-------------------- | :------------------ | :------------------------------------------------------------------- |